J-Tech-Foundation/app/README.md

-# app
+# Dunemar
-The official app of Dunemar.
+A platform for everyone.